KU Student Housing Handbook

 Harassment, Protected Identity Based Harassment or Discrimination

 Residents are prohibited from engaging in harassing or discriminatory behavior that is motivated by a protected identity (race, color, ethnicity, religion, sex, national origin, age, ancestry, disability, status as a veteran, sexual orientation, marital status, parental status, gender identity, gender expression and genetic information).
-The University of Kansas and KU Student Housing are committed to programs and activities that are free of identity-based harassment or discrimination.
+The University of Kansas and Housing & Residence Life are committed to programs and activities that are free of identity-based harassment or discrimination.
 Identity-based discrimination (as listed above) is a form of illegal discrimination and is contrary to the nature and mission of our institution.
 View the full University of Kansas policy on Racial and Ethnic Harassment

 Harassment, General